Frequently Asked Questions

 - What are MMI’s?

 - Interviews are required for admission and will be conducted using the Multiple Mini Interview (MMI) technique.
 The MMI is a series of short, structured interviews used to assess personal traits/qualities.
 Each mini interview provides a candidate with a few minutes to read a question/scenario and mentally prepare before entering the interview room.
-Upon entering, the candidate has several minutes of dialogue with one interviewer/assessor (or, in some cases, a third party as the interviewer/assessor observes).
-At the conclusion of the interview, the interviewer/assessor has a few minutes to evaluate while the candidate moves to the next scenario.
+Upon entering, the candidate has several minutes of dialogue with one interviewer/rater (or, in some cases, a third party as the interviewer/rater observes).
+At the conclusion of the interview, the interviewer/rater has a few minutes to evaluate while the candidate moves to the next scenario.
 This pattern is repeated through a circuit of up to 10 stations.
 The MMI does not test knowledge of veterinary medicine but rather personal attributes such as communication skills and ability to work as part of a team, ethical and critical decision-making abilities, and behaviors important to being a veterinarian such as empathy, honesty and reliability.

 - If I’m granted an interview, how do you select your Class?